Nike-Inc/cerberus-python-client/README.md

 ```python
 client = CerberusClient('https://my.cerberus.url')
 ```
-Note: If authenticating from the China AWS partition you must specify the AWS region you are using in China
+Note: If authenticating from the China AWS partition you must specify the AWS region you are using in China.
 ```python
 client = CerberusClient('https://my.cerberus.url', region="cn-northwest-1")
 ```